Learn how to start using Pinterest for business with an effective Pinterest strategy that works on Pinterest today.

 Pinterest is much more business-friendly.
 A Pin you create can bring in new traffic for months and even years after, especially if your content is evergreen.

 #2.
-Selling is easy on Pinterest
+Selling on Pinterest is easier than on other platforms

 While Instagram now allows shopping, brands need to meet certain criteria to set it up.
 You’ll need to: